DFE-Digital/early-years-foundation-reform/docs/redis-local-demo.md

 label to the PR — `azure-deploy-review.yml` deploys a review app with its own Redis.
-Verify that one from **inside** the environment (App Service → SSH/Kudu console, which is on the VNet and can reach the private Redis), e.g. a `rails runner` that reads back a `page:*` key after you browse the review URL — not from your laptop.
+Verify that one from **inside** the environment (App Service → SSH/Kudu console, which is on the VNet and can reach the private Redis), e.g. a `rails runner` that reads back a `contentful:resp:*` key after you browse the review URL — not from your laptop.